ndilsou/fsnd_log_report/README.md

 3. _On which days did more than **x**% of requests lead to errors?_

     To select the x, use `--p`.
 For example, to select 0.5%, type: `./log_report.py --p 0.005`

+ An example of the output of the report can be found [here](./output.txt).

 ## Known Issue
 if you're running the vagrant box from a Windows machine, calling the script using `./log_report.py` may fail due to DOS line endings. to solve the issue do the following inside your box: